Joe Biden pitches himself as the ‘been there, done that’ candidate as economic and health crises dominate the presidential race

 It also became a seminal moment for how Obama viewed Biden, according to people close to both men.
 The first few weeks of their partnership had been bumpy — when Biden attempted a joke about Supreme Court Chief Justice John G. Roberts Jr. mixing up words in the oath of office, an irked Obama stood stone-faced — but Biden’s efforts on the spending package had proved his value.

-After the bill’s passage, Biden oversaw its implementation, keeping tabs on projects large and small around the country to rebuild roads and bridge and install new train lines.
+After the bill’s passage, Biden oversaw its implementation, keeping tabs on projects large and small around the country to rebuild roads and bridges, and install new train lines.

 “There’s a theme that runs through all of this,” said Jared Bernstein, who was Biden’s chief economic adviser at the time.
-“He strongly believes in the importance of competent governance.
-To the level you’d expect to see from a retail politician.”
+“He strongly believes in the importance of competent governance — to the level you’d expect to see from a retail politician.”

 Biden would call small-town mayors to check in, and he expressed an interest in details like the health of the trees that were being planted.